Canadian-Wildlife-Federation/Documentation/docs/source/docs_user/docs_user_app/android_user_guide.rst

 The first question will ask, “This structure is currently identified as (either a dam or a modelled crossings), is this correct?

 - If the default structure type is correct, simply tap ‘Yes’ to proceed.
-- If the structure type is incorrect, select the correct type from the dropdown menu, then tap ‘No/Unsure’.
+- If the structure type is incorrect, then tap ‘No/Unsure’.

 .. figure:: img/android_feature_form.png
     :align: center
     :width: 20%

-You will then be asked "Are you able to acess the site?" with options of ‘Yes’ or ‘No’
+Regardless of whether the user selects ‘Yes’ or ‘No/Unsure’ for the question above, the follow-up question will be: "Are you able to acesss the site?" with options of ‘Yes’ or ‘No’

 .. figure:: img/android_access_site.png
     :align: center
     :width: 20%

-Once the structure type is confirmed, a set of assessment questions and photo prompts specific to that structure type will appear.
+Once these questions are responded to, an additional set of assessment questions and photo prompts specific to that structure type or accessibilty status will appear.

 If you selected ‘Stream Crossing’ as the structure type, you’ll also be asked to choose a crossing sub-type: